Batman Unlimited: Animal Instincts

-Batman Unlimited: Animal Instincts is a 2015 American animated superhero film and the first entry in the Batman Unlimited series.
+Batman Unlimited: Animal Instincts is an American animated superhero film and the first entry in the Batman Unlimited series.
 It was released on May 12, 2015 on Blu-ray, DVD and Digital HD.

 Plot

 Gotham City is under attack from a group of animal-related villains who use animal robots to assist them in their crimes.
 The group, which calls itself the "Animalitia", consists of the Penguin, Cheetah, Man-Bat, Killer Croc, and their leader, a gorilla named Silverback.
 After foiling various crimes attempted by the group, Batman discovers that all the animal crimes form a perfect circle around Gotham City's newest and tallest building, the Aviary, built by the Penguin.

 That night, Bruce attends a function at the Aviary, where Oswald Cobblepot starts a lecture on "Bumbershoot Mechanics", the company who makes the robots.
 He introduces the robots' designer, Dr. Kirk Langstrom.
 Batman puts a minuscule tracking device onto Langstrom.
 Back at the Batcave, Batman deduces the next animal crime will take place at Gotham Zoo.

 The Animalitia breaks into the zoo, where Man-Bat hears Batman, Red Robin, Nightwing, Green Arrow, and Flash come for them.
 The robot animals show up again and the heroes attempt to take them down.
 Green Arrow takes out the bat by firing a surprise arrow out of a tunnel, Nightwing uses a crane to crush the wolf with girders, and Flash tricks the tiger into skidding into a building and breaking.
 They take the robots to the Batcave for analysis, but they need Langstrom to hack them.
 They also find out that the animals left something at their last three crime scenes instead of taking something.
 They use the tracking device to find Langstrom at Bumbershoot Mechanics.
 Batman has Red Robin stay behind and analyze the robots and Flash discover what they left behind.